Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 Stretching 500 metres to the west of Echo Beach, Pererenan Beach is worth a visit, especially for the avid surfers.
 Thanks to its stronger waves and fewer crowds, this beach is a favourite among seasoned local and foreign surfers alike.
 But, I head here for its spectacular sunset – it’s a panoramic backdrop against barreling waves and black sands.
 Come nightfall, settle in and enjoy the romantic ambiance with a hot date.

 There’s always something to shop in the Canggu area, with so many cute boutiques and island-born brands.
-My favourites in Pererenan?
-Cin Cin’s bikinis with bold designs and vibrant colours, or sultry, nude-coloured dresses from Flook The Label.
+My favourite in Pererenan?
+The sultry, nude-coloured dresses from Flook The Label.
 But why stop there?
-We’ve rounded up Canggu’s best fashion stores here!
+We’ve rounded up the best fashion stores in Canggu here.

 The gym community in Pererenan isn’t as big as those in the central Canggu areas.
-There’s only a handful of state-of-the-art gyms here – I found Wrong Gym to be one of the most well-equipped in the area.
-There are cardio and weightlifting machines, free weights, and even a dedicated room to practice fighting skills.
-Daily fitness classes are also available, and in true Canggu gym style, they’ve also got a spa and a healthy cafe.
+There’s only a handful of state-of-the-art gyms here – I found Rite Gym (previously Wrong Gym) to be one of the most well-equipped in the area.
+It’s a holistic wellness centre, complete with cardio and weightlifting machines, free weights, and even a dedicated room to practice boxing skills.
+Daily yoga, pilates and other fitness classes are also available.
+And in true Canggu gym style, they’ve got a recovery area (yes, there is a sauna, steam room, swimming pool and cold plunge!) and a healthy cafe, too.

 Where is Pererenan?